GreenStepsChatt/greensteps/CONTRIBUTING.md

 6. Make your changes.
 7. Make sure your specs pass and that RuboCop doesn't report any new issues.
 8. Push to your fork and submit a pull request.
 Include the issue number in the PR description (e.g. "Resolves #19").

+Once you've submitted a PR, Heroku will create a review app with your code which you can access at https://greensteps-pr-###.herokuapp.com/ (replace ### with your PR number).